Top 10 to Minimize the Risk of Miscarriage

 or situation, miscarriages are rarely triggered by factors under the partners'

-(genetic) abnormalities and other physical factors that are beyond your control.
+abnormalities and other physical factors that are beyond your control.
+There

-pregnancy increases with the number of cigarettes a woman smokes.
-On the
+the number of cigarettes a woman smokes.
+On the other hand, giving

-other hand, giving up smoking at any time during the pregnancy will benefit
+up smoking at any time during the pregnancy will benefit the baby.

-the baby.
-Since passive smoke is also dangerous, it's wisest if no one in
+Since passive smoke is also dangerous, it's wisest if no one in your

 risk of such miscarriages.
 Similarly, consuming large amounts of

-substances that contain caffeine) slightly increases the chance of
+other substances that contain caffeine) slightly increases the

-miscarriage.
-The risk appears to rise with the amount of caffeine consumed;
+chance of miscarriage.
+The risk appears to rise with the amount of

-miscarriage.
-The dangers of various levels of radiation are discussed in the
+of miscarriage.
+The dangers of various levels of radiation are

-chapter on “Strategies for a Healthy Pregnancy.”
-Arsenic, lead,
+discussed in the chapter on “Strategies for a Healthy Pregnancy.”

-formaldehyde, benzene, and ethylene oxide can cause miscarriage.
-Make sure
+Arsenic, lead, formaldehyde, benzene, and ethylene oxide can cause

 Prevent trauma to the abdomen.